-Classes and/or club activities, under the supervision of the class advisor, may raise money in approved events.
+Club activities, under the supervision of the teacher(s), may raise money in approved events.
 This money shall be used for previously approved purposes only and should be used exclusively for in-school functions or purposes.
-All money must be kept in the CIC business office in a class account, and supervised by the grade-level teacher-advisor.
+All money must be kept in the CIC Business Office in a club account, and supervised by the teacher in charge of the club/activity.